firezone/firezone/docs/docs/deploy/reverse-proxies/apache.md

 ---
-title: Example Apache configuration
+title: Apache
-sidebar_position: 5
+sidebar_position: 1
 ---

-The following are example apache2 configurations with and without SSL.
+The following are example [apache](https://httpd.apache.org/) configurations with and without SSL termination.

-These expect the apache2 to be running on the same host as firezone and `default['firezone']['phoenix']['port']` to be `13000`.
+These expect the apache to be running on the same host as firezone and `default['firezone']['phoenix']['port']` to be `13000`.

-### Without SSL
+### Without SSL termination

-Take into account that having traffic directly incoming without SSL won't work you'll need at some point to terminate an SSL connection.
+Take into account that a previous proxy will need to terminate SSL connections.

+`<server-name>` needs to be replaced with your domain name.

+This configuration needs to be placed in `/etc/sites-available/<server-name>.conf`

+and activated with `a2ensite <server-name>`

 ```
 LoadModule rewrite_module /usr/lib/apache2/modules/mod_rewrite.so